Situational Depression Causes, Symptoms and Treatment

 • Thoughts of suicide

-However, it’s important to remember that situational depression is temporary and it is a very treatable condition that often goes away on its own over time.
+However, it’s important to remember that this form of short term depression is temporary and it is a very treatable condition that often goes away on its own over time.

 Situational Depression Symptoms